MOSEK/mosek.rust/doc/source/api.rst

 ``xx``

-Obtains a slice of the :math:`x^x` vector for a solution.
+Obtains a slice of the xx vector for a solution.

 .. index:: get_y